tyxla/WP-Hydra/README.md

 -----

+#### Purpose

+WP Hydra has a quite straightforward purpose.
+Say you have a WordPress site, hosted on example.com.
+You've also purchased example.net and example.org, and you want them to also use the same website (the same installation), but to persist with that particular domain to have a consistent user experience.
+WP Hydra can help you with this.

 #### Abstract

 Pointing multiple URLs to the same website is a good way to direct traffic to your site from several different domain names.
 You can accomplish this in two ways: either redirect one of the URLs to your primary domain, or park the domains, which point these domains towards your primary domain.